fincafelice/Codeup_Web_Exercises/README.md

-These files contain HTML and JavaScript code.
+These files contain HTML and JavaScript code for web applications.